Enterprise Applications, Information, Web

 • Distribution design and implementation among distributed platforms.

-• XSD modeling for XML interfaced systems.
+• XSD modelling for XML interfaced systems.

 • DB2, Oracle, SQL Server, MySQL